Five-Point Star Ring — Solid .925 Sterling Silver

 SKU: 3402

-The five points are razor-straight — no soft curves, no rounded tips.
-This sterling silver star ring sits flat against your finger like a badge, not an ornament.
-Cast in solid .925 silver at 16 grams, it gets its impact from clean geometry: sharp edges, flat planes, and a polished face that catches light like a signal mirror.
-The face measures 25mm × 23mm — bold enough to read across a table, balanced enough to pair with a suit sleeve or a leather jacket without thinking twice.
+Five razor-straight points, no soft curves or rounded tips — this sterling silver star ring sits flat against your finger like a badge.
+Cast in solid .925 silver, it weighs 16 grams.
+The impact comes from clean geometry: sharp edges, flat planes, and a polished face that catches light like a signal mirror.
+The face measures 25mm × 23mm — bold enough to be noticed mid-handshake, balanced enough to pair with a suit sleeve or a leather jacket without thinking twice.

 Who This Is Actually For